vincent-lg/spectral-technical-assessment/README.md

 2. Bare implementation without microservices

-    At this point, the main goal was to arrive at something that works, although it did't have to be perfect.
+    At this point, the main goal was to arrive at something that works, although it didn't have to be perfect.
 I chose to work in Python for simplicity's sake, because I have implemented microservices in this language and know the libraries I will need.
 It might have been a better strategy to develop directly in C#, to show I could do it in